CHTC/chtc-website-source/docker-build.md

 Dockerfile to install the software.
 There are a few standard ways to to do this:

--   Use a Linux package manager - usually `apt-get` for Debian/Ubuntu or `yum` or RedHat Linux, including CentOS.
+-   Use a Linux package manager - usually `apt-get` for Debian/Ubuntu-based containers or `yum` for RedHat Linux containers, including CentOS.
 -   Use a software-specific package manager (like `pip`, or `conda`)
 -   Use installation instructions (usually a progression of `configure`, `make`, `make install`)